deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](charts/charts_3_0.png)

-> 🔼 The chart displays the accuracy of various LLMs (GPT-40-mini, GPT-40-turbo, GPT-4, Claude-3.5-Sonnet) and humans in predicting the next state of a webpage given the current state and a golden action.
+> 🔼 The chart displays the performance of several LLMs and humans in predicting the next state of a webpage after an action.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: LLMs' performance in next state prediction.